Why data scientist isn’t your first job

 - Data engineers build the technical infrastructure and make sure everything is stored securely.

-- Data- and BI- specialists analyse trends and build dashboards that give managers and regulators quick insights.
+- Data and BI specialists analyze trends and build dashboards that give managers and supervisors quick insight.

-Only once all these components are properly in place can a data scientist develop predictive models that are actually applicable in a regulated environment.
-And even then, it’s not just about building clever models, but above all: being able to explain how the model works, why it’s valid, and what the impact is.
+Only when all these components are in place can a data scientist develop predictive models that are actually applicable in a regulated environment.
+And even then it's not just about building smart models, but especially: being able to explain how such a model works, why it's right, and what the impact is.

-Curious what it’s really like to start your first job as a data engineer at a bank? 👀 Check out Andrea’s story – she works as a data engineer at ABN AMRO and shares what her workday looks like!
+Wondering what it's really like to start your first job as a data engineer at a bank? 👀 Check out the story of Andrea, who works as a data engineer at ABN AMRO and tells how her working day looks like!

-What’s more, the role of the data scientist is still developing.
-At one company, you’ll focus mainly on process optimisation, at another on document recognition or fraud detection.
-Sometimes it’s called ‘data scientist’, sometimes ‘process mining analyst’, and sometimes something entirely different.
+Moreover, the role of data scientist is still evolving.
+In one company you focus mainly on process optimization, in another on document recognition or fraud detection.
+Sometimes it's called "data scientist," sometimes "process mining analyst," and sometimes something completely different.
 The result?
-Many companies are looking for experienced people who can help make these technologies workable in the first place.
-And that makes it difficult for graduates.
+Many companies are looking for experienced people to help them make these technologies at all workable.
+And that makes it tough for startups.

 Do you eventually want to work as a data scientist?
-Then it helps to broaden your perspective.
-It’s not about that one specific job title, but about gaining hands-on experience with data.
-Think of roles like:
+Then it helps to broaden your view.
+It's not about that one job title; it's about gaining real-world experience with data.
+Consider roles such as:

 - Data analyst (in finance) - you learn how data influences business decisions.

-- Data engineer – you develop the infrastructure that models run on.
+- Data engineer - you develop the infrastructure on which models run.

 - BI specialist - you translate data into dashboards and insights.

-Whatever role you choose, make sure your CV shows what you bring to the table. 💪 Check out our 10 tips for a strong CV here.
+Whatever role you choose, make sure your resume shows what you have to offer. 💪 Check out our 10 tips for a good resume here.

-Let’s be honest: no one knows exactly where the field is heading.
-What’s now called ‘data scientist’ might have a different name in five years.
-Developments are moving at lightning speed.
-But one thing, according to Jorn, is certain: “You can be as technically skilled as you like – if you can’t explain it, no one benefits.”
+Fair is fair: no one knows exactly where the field is going.
+What's called "data scientist" now may have a different name five years from now.
+Developments are rapid.
+But one thing remains certain according to Jorn:"You can be as technically savvy as anyone else - if you can't explain it, it's no use to anyone."

-That’s exactly why soft skills are so important.
-Knowing what you’re doing is step one.
-Explaining why it matters, and bringing people along in your story – that’s where you make the difference.
+This is precisely why soft skills are so important.
+Knowing what you are doing is step one.
+Explaining why it is relevant, and including people in your story - that's where you make the difference.

 Want to work in data science?
 Then start smart.
-Choose a role where you gain experience with data processing, get to know the financial sector, and develop yourself in a direction that suits you.
-There’s no standard path – and that’s exactly your strength.
-Start with a role where your skills can shine, build experience, and stay curious.
-Because data science isn’t a straight road.
-It’s a landscape full of side paths, discoveries and opportunities.
+Choose a role where you gain experience with data processing, learn about the financial sector, and develop yourself in the direction that suits you.
+There is no standard route, and that is precisely your strength.
+Start with a role where your skills come into their own, build experience, and stay curious.
+Because data science is not a straight path.
+It is a landscape full of side paths, discoveries and opportunities.

-👉 Curious where you can start?
-Check out our data vacancies and discover which role suits you.
+👉 Curious about where you can get started?
+Check out our data vacancies and find out which role suits you.